PierreLeBlond/rplaylist/README.md

 ### Commands

-`pnpm i`
+`npm i`
-`pnpm run dev`
+`npm run dev`

 ## Deployment

-On pushing on the remote github repository, a github action will trigger and deploy the project on fly.io.
+On pushing on the remote github repository, a github action will trigger and deploy the project on planethoster.

-You'll need to add fly.io related environment variables to github repository secrets:
+You'll need to add planethoster ftp related environment variables to github repository secrets:

-- FLY_API_TOKEN: your fly.io api token
+- FTP_SERVER
+- FTP_USERNAME
+- FTP_PASSWORD

   As well as the Spotify environment variables:

 - SPOTIFY_CLIENT_ID: your Spotify client id
 - SPOTIFY_CLIENT_SECRET: your Spotify client secret